 Hardware and furniture

-Another benefit of the ZAMAK die-casting parts is good adhesion.
+Another benefit of the ZAMAK die-casting parts is excellent adhesion.
 Because of this, you can typically give these parts a premium look.
-Therefore, ZAMAK die-casting parts are prevalent for many aesthetic applications.
+Therefore, ZAMAK die-casting parts are widely used in many aesthetic applications.
 This feature is critical in hardware and furniture.

 Plumbing & Appliances